EDI-Systems/M7M02_Ammonite/README.md

 - For critical industry applications, hackers can turn off whole production line, or at least parts of it.

 ### Flexibility
 &ensp;&ensp;&ensp;&ensp;The embedded software market have long been fragmented.
 Different RTOSes or software stacks target different markets, and each of them supports a mutually incompatible software stack.
 This was fine because embedded systems have long been designed for a dedicated purpose; nevertheless this assumption is no longer true today.
 IoT devices face increasing needs to integrate multiple functions.

-Instead of developing an RTOS that supports all the features, virtualization technology can let the different stacks coexist on the same physical machine.
+&ensp;&ensp;&ensp;&ensp;Instead of developing an RTOS that supports all the features, virtualization technology can let the different stacks coexist on the same physical machine.
 This will allow many new possibilities, yet it does not require the programmer to changed thei mental model of RTOS software development.

 ### Wouldn't the virtualization solution be very costly?
 &ensp;&ensp;&ensp;&ensp;Short answer: **No**.